Medical School Letter of Intent vs. Letter of Interest in 2026

 After the interview, simply wait for about a month before sending a letter of intent.
 Again, doing so earlier is a bit desperate because schools just begin to send out admission acceptances during that time.
 A good sign that it’s time is when you begin to receive some acceptances from other programs to which you’ve applied (if any).
 Chances are, you may be anxious that you haven’t heard back from your dream school.
 That’s the right time to pull out the letter of intent.

 But wait!
 Before you do anything, ensure that the medical school allows letters of intent.
 Some programs prefer applicants not to engage in ongoing or continued communication with the school.
+For example, schools such as the Chicago Medical School at Rosalind Franklin University, the University of Arizona College of Medicine, and several California medical schools have historically discouraged contact from waitlisted applicants.
 A simple check of the school’s policies, or shooting an email to any medical students you know or an advisor from the school can clarify it.
 Sending an unsolicited letter of intent does not fare well, especially if the rules are clear.

 Finally, it’s time to create the medical school letter of intent.
 How is it done?